'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 As a result, the company had to dip into reserves meant for acquisitions to stay afloat.

-While business is slowing returning and customers make advanced bookings as countries ease their lockdowns, it will take at least six months for the business to recoup the money, Mr Seeto said.
+While business is slowly returning and customers make advance bookings as countries ease their lockdowns, it will take at least six months for the business to recoup the money, Mr Seeto said.

 “I wouldn’t say I’m in a happy position,” he said.